DV

 ETF Comparison

-A head-to-head comparison of Vanguard Total World Stock ETF and Vanguard Total Stock Market ETF covering yield, cost, risk, and income potential.
+A head-to-head of Vanguard's Total World Stock ETF and Total Stock Market ETF covering what each already includes, cost, and why holding both doubles US stocks.

 Side-by-side snapshot

-Full nameVanguard Total World Stock ETFVanguard Total Stock Market ETF
+Full nameVanguard Total World Stock ETFVanguard Morningstar Total Stock Market ETF

 IssuerVanguardVanguard